| |

 -

-from municipal bonds is usually exempt from federal
+bonds is usually exempt from federal income taxes.
+In

-income taxes.
-In many states, it is also exempt from
+many states, it is also exempt from state income taxes

 -